Building Permits Application Process

 Projects generally fall into two categories:

-Separate building permits for fire detection, fire alarm, and fire suppression systems are required from the Fire Marshall, and Mechanical or Plumbing Section.
+Separate building permits for fire alarm, and fire suppression systems are required from the Mechanical or Plumbing Section.
 These permits must be applied for by a certified Fire Alarm or Sprinkler Contractor.

-Building permits do not include plumbing, mechanical, and electrical work.
+Building permits may also require a separate plumbing, mechanical, and electrical permit.
 Electrical, mechanical, and plumbing permits must be applied for by the appropriate licensed contractor from the Section that reviews, issues, and performs the inspection of this work.

 In addition to a building permit for items such as above-ground tanks, underground tanks and commercial exhaust hoods, separate permits are required from the Fire Marshall, Air Pollution and Mechanical Sections.

 All construction work that involves encroachments, high hazard uses and special conditional use permits must be referred to and approved by the Board of Public Service before a building permit may be issued.

 If the project is in a Chapter 99 or 100 Redevelopment Area, the Building Division will request a letter of approval from the St. Louis Development Corporation - Land Clearance for Redevelopment Authority before a building permit may be issued.

 All applications for building permits in City Historic Districts, City Landmarks, all projects located within a City park or paid for from City General Revenue Funds, all encroachments on or over public right-of-way and all demolition permit applications must be referred to and approved by the Cultural Resources Office before a building permit may be issued.